mspnp/aks-baseline/04-networking.md

    The spoke creation will emit the following:

-     * `appGwPublicIpAddress` - The Public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
+     - `appGwPublicIpAddress` - The public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
-     * `clusterVnetResourceId` - The resource ID of the Virtual network where the cluster, App Gateway, and related resources will be deployed.
-E.g. `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-spoke-BU0001A0008-00`
+     - `clusterVnetResourceId` - The resource ID of the virtual network where the cluster, App Gateway, and related resources will be deployed.
+Such as, `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-spoke-BU0001A0008-00`
-     * `nodepoolSubnetResourceIds` - An array containing the subnet resource IDs of the AKS node pools in the spoke.
-E.g. `[ "/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes" ]`
+     - `nodepoolSubnetResourceIds` - An array containing the subnet resource IDs of the AKS node pools in the spoke.
+Such as, `[ "/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes"]`

 1. Update the shared, regional hub deployment to account for the requirements of the spoke.

    > :book: Now that their regional hub has its first spoke, the hub can no longer run off of the generic hub template.
-The networking team creates a named hub template (e.g. `hub-eastus2.bicep`) to forever represent this specific hub and the features this specific hub needs in order to support its spokes' requirements.
+The networking team creates a named hub template (such as, `hub-eastus2.bicep`) to forever represent this specific hub and the features this specific hub needs in order to support its spokes' requirements.
 As new spokes are attached and new requirements arise for the regional hub, they will be added to this template file.

    ```bash
    RESOURCEID_SUBNET_NODEPOOLS=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0008 --query properties.outputs.nodepoolSubnetResourceIds.value -o json)